Antonio Floirendo Sr.: 1986 escape to Brunei

 The day before Ferdinand Marcos fell from power in 1986, Floirendo and his family fled from the Philippines to Brunei.

 Compromise deal with the Presidential Commission on Good Government

 Antonio Floirendo Sr. signed a compromise deal with the Presidential Commission on Good Government (PCGG) in 1987, turning over about PHP70 million ($1.5 million) in cash and assets.
 This included the Lindenmere Estate and Olympic Tower in New York City; a property in Beverly Hills, California; and the mansion at 2443 Makiki Heights Drive, Honolulu, Hawaii, in which Marcos lived in exile.

 Death

-Floirendo Sr. died of kidney failure on June 29, 2012, at the age of 96.
+Floirendo Sr. died of pneumonia on June 29, 2012, at the age of 96.

 Descendants

 Floirendo Sr. had six children.
+His eldest, Maria Linda Floirendo Lagdameo, married Antonio M. Lagdameo.
 His second child Antonio "Tonyboy" Floirendo Jr., became representative for the 2nd congressional district of Davao del Norte.
 His grandson, Antonio Lagdameo Jr. (through his daughter Linda F. Lagdameo), also held the same post in between the terms of his uncle Tonyboy.
+He had four younger children, Maria Cristina (who married Antonio M. Brias), Maria Theresa, Ricardo and Vicente.